-I am an American by birth but have lived in Asia since 1995.
-During that time I’ve worked throughout the region — Korea, China, Hong Kong, Thailand, Singapore, Indonesia and the Philippines.
-Since late 2003 I have been based in Bali, Indonesia.
+I am an American by birth but lived in Asia for over two decades.
+During that time I worked throughout the region — Korea, China, Hong Kong, Thailand, Singapore, Indonesia and the Philippines.
+I hold a Juris Doctor degree and an undergraduate with honors in Music.

-After the dotcom meltdown, I moved to Bangkok where I served as the Creative Director & Head of Product Development at Inetasia.
-At that firm I supervised the creation of a proprietary CMS built on the .NET platform.
+After the dotcom meltdown, I moved to Bangkok where I served as the Creative Director & Head of Product Development at Inetasia where I lead the design and building of a proprietary CMS built on the .NET platform.

-Over the years I have worked on a number of major projects and have built CMS-powered websites for BASF, Colgate-Palmolive, Tesco, FPDSavills, Sino Group, CBRichard Ellis, Amari Hotels, the University of North Carolina, Mercy Corps, and many others.
-I even served as the President of the Open Source Mambo Foundation in 2006.
+Over the years I have worked on a number of major projects for clients, including BASF, Colgate-Palmolive, Tesco, FPDSavills, Sino Group, CBRichard Ellis, Amari Hotels, the University of North Carolina, Mercy Corps, and many others.
+I also served as the President of the Open Source Mambo Foundation in 2006.

 I have been writing about technology since 1999.
 I worked as a columnist for That’s Shanghai from 1999 to 2001 and for the Bangkok Post from 2002 through 2006 and finally for ComputerWorld (Hong Kong), where I wrote the BackPage commentary column.